 Paul Revere was a colonial Boston silversmith, industrialist, propagandist and patriot immortalized in the Henry Wadsworth Longfellow poem describing Revere’s midnight ride to warn the colonists about a British attack.
-He gave the local militia a key advantage during the Battles of Lexington and Concord, sparking the Revolutionary War and eventual American independence.
+Along with other riders including William Dawes, Revere gave the local militia a key advantage during the Battles of Lexington and Concord, sparking the Revolutionary War and eventual American independence.

 Who Was Paul Revere?

 The young Revere was educated in reading and writing in school before completing his training as an apprentice to his silversmith father.
 At age 19, Revere inherited the business upon his father’s death.
 But he left the business briefly and enlisted in a provincial army in 1756 during the French and Indian War.

 Revere returned to Boston after a failed military expedition and started to build his family life and business.
 He wed Sarah Orne in 1765, and they had eight children before she died nearly two decades later.

 The silversmith was resourceful and dabbled in a range of work, taking on apprentices and workers who created specialty flatware, silver bowls, tea sets and even casting the first bell in Boston in his foundry.
 He turned to dentistry to augment his income when the colonial economy faltered during a recession.